bobbyngo/MonopolyGame/README.md

 Be able to save/load game progresses,
 Have an international version of the game in which players can have customized property names, values and currencies

 # Changes From Previous Milestone

 The game can now be ran in a graphical user interface instead of being purely textual

 Added files:
-* DiceImg package:
-  Contains pictures used for displaying dice faces
-* Game.MonopolyGUIView.java:
-  Class that is responsible for the overall appearance of the GUI
-* Tests.MonopolyControllerViewTest.java:
-  Contains various testing cases for methods in Game.MonopolyController.java
-* PrivatePropertyListModel.java:
-  Used by class Game.SellPlayerPropertyDialog.java
-* Game.SellPlayerPropertyDialog.java:
-  Class that is responsible for displaying a dialog box and process requests when the players wish to sell them owned properties
+* PlayerPropertyListModel.java and Buy House Hotel Dialog.java classes: Handle the buying houses and hotel functionality
+* RentableAPI.java: The interface class for Business.java and Rail.java
+* Refactor the code to the MVC pattern, the MonopolyController.java implements ActionListener
+* AIPlayer.java: Responsible for the AI player.
+The AI player will automatically roll the dice, buy peoperty(if possible), pay tax/ rent and end their turn.

 # Known Issue

-* Game.Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
+* Player label is updated whenever the player rolls the dice, however, if a player landed on a square that is already occupied, the previous player's label will be erased.
 This is only a visual issue and does not have any impact on the player's actual position in the system.
 * When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
 * If a player does not own any properties, entering invalid property index will cause the program to crash
 * If programme is not in fullscreen then board may glitch